isa-group/sphere-docs/versioned_docs/version-1.4.0/docs/getting-started/instalation.md

 ```

 :::danger
-In order to use the versions of Pricing4Java supported by this documentation, you have to use version 4.0.0 or greater.
-If you are interested in a lower version, please refer to the previous documentation.
+In order to use the versions of Pricing4Java supported by this documentation, you can use up to the version 3.3.0.
+For the latest versions, please refer to the latest documentation.
 :::

 ## Pricing4React